 They lock together with their Lego® Brick configuration.
 Each pack comes with a nylon bag to store them in, so they don’t scatter all over your storage bay when you’re traveling.
 We recommend buying at least two sets to ensure you have enough of them.

-- Tri-Lynx Stop ‘N Chock RV Wheel Chocks (2 Pack): Tri-Lynx made its chocks to work with the pads.
-You position the chocks next to the pads (if you’re using them), and the chock creates a physical stopping point.
+- Tri-Lynx Stop ‘N Chock RV Wheel Chocks (2 Pack): Tri-Lynx made its chocks to work with their leveling blocks.
+You can interlock the chocks with the blocks (if you’re using them), and the chock creates a physical stopping point.
 The gripping treads built into the chocks stay in place, preventing your RV from moving.

 - Camco Standard Bubble Levels (2 Pack): For those that want a simple, easy-to-use, Luddite method of leveling an RV, nothing beats a standard bubble level.
 These bubble levels come with waterproof self-adhesive backings that stick to your RV’s exterior wall.
 When the bubble fits within the designated lines, your RV is level.
 We recommend using at least two devices per side (one at each end, on all sides) for the most accurate readings.